 Hiking boots: it's always better to wear hiking boots rather than running shoes or sandals.
 They provide better ankle support and if you are hiking where there may be snakes it offers better protection from bites.

-Hat: Whether it's to protect you head from the cold or the sun, a hat is an important consideration.
+Hat: Whether it's to protect your head from the cold or the sun, a hat is an important consideration.

 Hiking Belt: A hiking belt can be useful out on the trail at often it means you can attach extra gear like hiking flashlights and camping knives to the belt.
 Perfect for hiking where you need your hands free for important things.

-Hiking Backpack: Whether its a daypack or a larger backpack, it's great to have your gear stored rather than having to carry it in your hands.
+Hiking Backpacks: Whether its a daypack or a larger backpack, it's great to have your gear stored rather than having to carry it in your hands.

 How Do You Start Hiking For Beginners?

 Hiking is such a fantastic way to get some time outdoors.
 It's a great way to stay fit, but even better than that, it gives you the opportunity to spend time in contemplation, time with friends and family, and of course time with your pet.